Clinton Jacobs, 13 May 2019.

 With the growing focus on Big Data and the value that can be obtained from it makes sense to get your data stored in the most effective way possible and with the various types of data being generated.
 Fit for purpose databases, optimized for the specific type of data such as time series data that IoT produces, will assist in the preparation and curation of big data for analytics.

-As more companies realize they really want the services and solutions that IT delivers and they don’t need to own the underlying infrastructure.
-The trend is eventoward not needing to configure and manage infrastructure, in essence serverless for the user and having much smaller units of compute such as microservices on which to run your workload.
+As more companies realise they really want the services and solutions that IT delivers and they don’t need to own the underlying infrastructure.
+The trend is even toward not needing to configure and manage infrastructure, in essence, serverless for the user and having much smaller units of compute such as microservices on which to run your workload.